-- 1) Develop a comprehensive inventory of all disadvantaged communities and their water-related needs, initiate first-time intentional outreach to all identified DACs, and integrate contact info into the Kings Basin IRWMP mailing lists. - 2) Engage and integrate DACs effectively into the Kings Basin IRWMP by developing Subregion groups to conduct integrated regional water management planning to address priority DAC needs within the Kings Basin IRWMP. - Develop conceptual [pilot] project descriptions and cost estimates to include in the Kings Basin IRWMP master project list and facilitate partnerships between DACs and other IRWMP Members and Interested Parties.
+- 1. Develop a comprehensive inventory of all disadvantaged communities and their water-related needs, initiate first-time intentional outreach to all identified DACs, and integrate contact info into the Kings Basin IRWMP mailing lists. - 2.
+Engage and integrate DACs effectively into the Kings Basin IRWMP by developing Subregion groups to conduct integrated regional water management planning to address priority DAC needs within the Kings Basin IRWMP. - 3.
+Develop conceptual project descriptions and cost estimates to include in the Kings Basin IRWMP master project list and facilitate partnerships between DACs and other IRWMP Members and Interested Parties.

-In addition, the Study was tasked to complement and leverage the TLB DAC Study, administered through Tulare County.
-The two Studies progressed in collaboration to ensure the information developed in each Study could inform and assist the other.
+In addition, this project will complement and leverage the TLB DAC Study, administered through Tulare County.
+The two projects will progress in collaboration to ensure the information developed in each can inform and assist the other.

-1.6 DAC Characteristics within Kings Basin
+1.6 DAC Characteristics within Upper Kings Basin

-Due to the lower income levels generally found in the San Joaquin Valley and the Kings Basin Region, most communities in this Kings Basin Region meet the definition of a DAC.
-However, there is a significant difference in capacity between an extremely large DAC, such as the City of Fresno, with approximately half a million residents and a small severely disadvantaged community (SDAC) with populations with less than a dozen residents, such as mobile home parks or small community service districts.
-A rural school with their own independent water system is also considered a DAC for the purposes of this Study.
+Due to the lower income levels generally found in the San Joaquin Valley and the IRWMP region, most communities in this region meet the definition of a DAC.
+However, there is a significant difference in capacity between an extremely large DAC such as the City of Fresno with approximately a half million people and a small severely disadvantaged community with populations ranging from less than a dozen (such as mobile home parks) to a couple hundred or several hundred.
+A single school with their own independent water system is also considered a DAC for the purposes of this study.
 As a result of this observation, an emphasis has been placed on understanding the common and unique needs and challenges of the smaller DACs and SDACs.

-The San Joaquin Valley is traditionally rural and, although cities in the Kings Basin Region are growing, the agricultural nature of the Kings Basin Region ensures that much of the population remains dispersed throughout the vast expanse of the Valley.
-The Kings Basin Region contains a large number of scattered tiny towns, often founded and still populated by farmworkers, which can only continue to exist if their basic infrastructure needs can continue to be met.
+The San Joaquin Valley is traditionally rural and, although cities in the region are growing, the agricultural nature of the region ensures that much of the population remains dispersed throughout the vast expanse of the Valley.
+The region is peppered with tiny towns, often founded and still populated by farmworkers, which can only continue to exist if their basic infrastructure needs can continue to be met.
 Water is the most essential of these needs and the entities that provide domestic water service to rural towns (usually small special districts or mutual water companies) have very limited capacity.
 Operating a well and maintaining a simple distribution system is one thing, but when water treatment plants or other sophisticated improvements are needed, these small systems struggle to financially support and operate their system.
 They lack the economy of scale to spread costs over many users, and they often lack commercial or industrial users who could contribute revenues.
-Another observation of the Study was that privately owned mobile home parks and farm labor housing are often confronted with the reality of closing their housing due to the insurmountable expense of water treatment.
+Another observation of the study was that privately owned mobile home parks and farm labor housing are often confronted with the reality of closing their housing due to the insurmountable expense of water treatment.